AutoCodeRoverSG/code-rover-bot/README.md

 After you make a new comment under an issue with `@acr-bot ...`, you can go to the `Actions` tab in your repository and see the bot being executed in real-time.
 In Patch mode, you can also see the process of running AutoCodeRover being streamed to the workflow run output.

-## Set up as GitHub App
+## GitHub App vs. GitHub Action

-Action
+### Action

 - Takes longer since dependencies need to be installed each time.
 - Currently uses AutoCodeRover-v1 (20240408) as the backend.
 - Supports Python projects.
+- OpenAI/Anthropic token can be set as repository secrets.

-App
+#### App

-- Currently uses AutoCodeRover-v2 () as the backend.
+- Can use AutoCodeRover-v2 as the backend.
 - Supports Python, Java, and C projects.
 Experimental support for C++ and Go.
+- OpenAI/Anthropic token need to be set as repository variables, since GitHub App has no access to secrets.